Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Multi-Dependence PIBT

 \section{Multi-Dependence PIBT}

-We describe MD-PIBT in \Cref{alg:agent-class-main,alg:main-loop-main,alg:md-pibt-main,alg:agdg-helper-main}, where red codes refer to hyper-parameters.
-We first give an overview of MD-PIBT in \Cref{sec:mdpibt-overview} and then discuss its key components in \Cref{sec:mdpibt-add-dep,sec:md-pibt-remove-dep}, with a summary of its hyper-parameters in \Cref{sec:md-pibt-param}.
-With certain choices of these hyperparameters, MD-PIBT can be reduced to standard PIBT or EPIBT.
-In addition to the explanations, we give a running example of MD-PIBT in \Cref{fig:main-md-pibt}.
+We describe MD-PIBT in \Cref{alg:agent-class-main,alg:main-loop-main,alg:md-pibt-main,alg:agdg-helper-main}, where red refers to hyper-parameters.
+We first give an overview of MD-PIBT in \Cref{sec:mdpibt-overview} and then discuss key components in \Cref{sec:mdpibt-add-dep,sec:md-pibt-remove-dep}, with a summary of hyper-parameters in \Cref{sec:md-pibt-param}.
+With certain choices of hyper-parameters, MD-PIBT can be reduced to standard PIBT or EPIBT.
+We give a running example of MD-PIBT in \Cref{fig:main-md-pibt}.